 When your team members are working on different tasks across geographies, pinpointing the reason for a delay could be hard.
-You may have to get status reports from multiple team leads before discovering the delay-causing silo.
+You may have to get status reports from multiple teams leads before discovering the delay-causing silo.

 I’m Productive provides you with accurate productivity reports for each employee.
-Among other details you will find in the report is the time each team member is taking to finish a task.
+Among other details, you will find in the report is the time each team member is taking to finish a task.
 Extraneous data like the break-time that an employee takes is not factored in, so the data you get is as accurate as possible.

 Once you have the measure of time each employee spends on a task, it’s easy to find where the delay is happening.
 After that, you can help the employee with the necessary help to finish the task at the earliest.

 Both these aspects- tracking progress and locating bottlenecks- are designed to help gain predictable project delivery.
 The timely completion of projects also leads to a predictable revenue outlook for your company.